nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     * 2a2.
 User corrects the sorting order and resubmits the command.
     * Use case resumes from step 2.

+**Use case: Mark a policy payment installment of client as paid**

+**MSS**

+1. User marks a policy payment installment as paid by entering the paid command with the index of the client and the index of the policy.
+2. AgentConnect validates the input.
+3. AgentConnect updates the next policy payment due date of the client.
+4. AgentConnect shows a success message confirming the policy payment installment has been marked as paid.

+    Use case ends.

+**Extensions**

+* 2a.
+Client not found (Invalid Index).
+    * 2a1.
+AgentConnect shows an error message indicating Index is invalid.
+    * 2a2.
+User can retry with a valid Index.
+    * Use case resumes from step 2.

+* 2b.
+Policy not found (Invalid policy Index).
+    * 2b1.
+AgentConnect shows an error message indicating policy Index is invalid.
+    * 2b2.
+User can retry with a valid policy Index.
+    * Use case resumes from step 2.

 **Use case: Edit Client Details**